Isaac and Rebekah Marry in a Bible study lesson from Genesis.

 Isaac and Rebekah Marry

-The marriage of Isaac and Rebekah is considered a miracle in that God worked His will to make it happen.
+The marriage of Isaac and Rebekah is considered a miracle because God worked His will to make it happen.

 Isaac Marries Rebekah